grafana/plugin-tools/docusaurus/docs/introduction/plugin-lifecycle.md

 Each plugin is loaded only once but its objects are initialized multiple times.
 For example, a dashboard with 10 different panel plugins will load 10 plugins with an instance of each.
 A dashboard with 10 panels of the same plugin will load the plugin once and have 10 instances.

 :::

+## Troubleshooting

+You can check the [Grafana server log](https://grafana.com/docs/grafana/latest/troubleshooting/#troubleshoot-with-logs) for any unexpected errors or details related to loading a plugin.
+In addition, you can enable even more details by changing the [log level to debug](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#log).